-- 80. No person shall, in or near to any street, public place or place of nuisance in public resort, - - (a) commit a nuisance by easing himself; or - having the care or custody of any child under seven years of age, suffer such child to commit a nuisance as aforesaid; or - spit or throw any dust, ashes, refuse or rubbish so as to cause (c) annoyance to any passer-by.
+- 80. No person shall, in or near to any street, public place or place of - commit a nuisance by easing himself; or (a) - having the care or custody of any child under seven years of (b) age, suffer such child to commit a nuisance as aforesaid; or - spit or throw any dust, ashes, refuse or rubbish so as to cause (c) annoyance to any passer-by.